Jawaharlal Nehru Stadium (Margao)

-Pandit Jawaharlal Nehru Stadium, locally known as Fatorda Stadium, is a multi-purpose stadium situated in Margao, Goa, India.
-The venue has been used to host both international football as well as International cricket matches.However, after the emergence of I-League in 2007 and Indian Super League in 2014, the stadium is turned into football only stadium.
+Fatorda Stadium, officially known as Jawaharlal Nehru Stadium, is a multi-purpose stadium in Margao, Goa, India.
+The venue has been used to host both football and cricket matches.

-It is Goa's only international stadium and has a seating capacity of 19000 with additional 1000 in reserve.
-It has hosted 9 ODIs in Cricket and hosted various football tournaments including multiple Indian Super League finals and AFC Champions League.
+It is Goa's only international stadium and has a seating capacity of 19,000.
+It has hosted 9 One Day Internationals (ODIs) in cricket and hosted various football tournaments, including multiple Indian Super League finals, I-League, I-League 2, AFC Cup, and AFC Champions League.
 The venue was established in 1989 and is owned and operated by the Sports Authority of Goa.
-It is currently the home stadium of Indian Super League club FC Goa, I-League club Churchill Brothers FC Goa.
+It is currently the home stadium of FC Goa.
 In the 2020–21 Indian Super League, it was used as one of the centralized home grounds because of the COVID-19 pandemic.

 History

 Beginning

-Jawaharlal Nehru Stadium, Fatorda was built in a record six months by the then Sports Minister Monte (D') Cruz.
-It was opened in 1989 as a football only stadium but in less than a year was redeveloped to include cricket.
+Fatorda stadium was built in a record six months by the then Sports Minister Monte (D') Cruz.
+It was opened in 1989 as a football-only stadium but in less than a year was redeveloped to include cricket.
 On 25 October 1989 the first cricket ODI was played between Australia and Sri Lanka in Nehru Cup.